cambridge-collection/casebooks-terraform/README.md

 ## Commands

-First select the environment you want to work in: dev, stage or prod.
+First select the environment you want to work in: dev or production.
 It's recommended you work and test and changes in dev first!

-    cd mscat-dev
+    cd casebooks-dev

 To initialise the working directory run the following in the root directory of this project.